 - You no longer have your eldest’s clothes

-Your eldest will likely not want to part with his lovey!
+Your eldest will likely not want to part with his lovey.
 Add a similar one to your list so that both baby and toddler have their own special loveys to hold.

 Not everyone celebrates the coming of the second baby with a shower, but that doesn’t mean you can’t or shouldn’t have a second baby registry.

-While you may have saved many of your older child’s baby gear, several items will need to be replaced, or eventually run out.
+While you may have saved many of your older child’s baby gear, several items will need to be replaced, or they run out.
 Plus, with two kids in tow, you’ll likely need new gear to accommodate both of them in ways you didn’t have to with just one child.

 My family celebrated the coming of my twins with a “baby sprinkle,” a smaller get-together with a few family and friends.
 And to be sure, that second baby registry came in handy, both for the guests and for me to stay organized.